daticahealth/cks-docs/source/sections/getting-started/11-networking.md

   namespace: ingress-nginx
 ```

-And then apply it to the cluster:
+Apply the new configmap to the cluster:

 ```
 kubectl apply -f custom-headers.yaml